Margaret Wintringham

 Margaret Wintringham (née Longbottom; 4 August 1879 – 10 March 1955) was a British Liberal Party politician.
-She was the second woman, and the first British-born woman, to take her seat in the House of Commons of the United Kingdom.
+She was elected as Member of Parliament (MP) for Louth in Lincolnshire at a by-election in September 1921, and was elected again in the 1922 and 1923 general elections.
+Wintringham was the second woman, and the first British-born woman, to take her seat in the House of Commons of the United Kingdom.

 Early life

-Margaret Longbottom was born in the hamlet of Oldfield in the West Riding approximately four miles west of Keighley, West Riding of Yorkshire, and educated at Bolton Road School, Silsden where her father was the head teacher, and then Keighley Girls' Grammar School.
-After training at Bedford Training College, she worked as a teacher, eventually becoming headmistress of a school in Grimsby.
+Margaret Longbottom was born in the hamlet of Oldfield in the West Riding of Yorkshire, approximately four miles west of Keighley.
+She was educated at Bolton Road School in Silsden, where her father was the headteacher, and then at Keighley Girls' Grammar School.
+After training at Bedford Training College she worked as a teacher, eventually becoming headmistress of a school in Grimsby.
 In 1903 she married Thomas Wintringham, a timber merchant.
+They had no children.

-They had no children, and Margaret Wintringham became a magistrate and a member of the Grimsby Education Committee.
+Margaret Wintringham became a magistrate and a member of the Grimsby Education Committee.
 She was involved in many political movements, including the National Union of Women Workers, the British Temperance Association, the National Union of Societies for Equal Citizenship (NUSEC), the Women's Institute, the Electrical Association for Women, the Townswomen's Guild and the Liberal Party.

 Later life

 Wintringham was a member of the Christian Science movement and died on 10 March 1955 at Hawthorne House, a Christian Science nursing home in Hampstead, London.

-The historian, Brian Harrison, conducted three interviews about Wintringham's life as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
-In March 1976 Wintringham's niece, Mrs Elizabeth Neale, spoke about her aunt's personality and role in the WI, as well as her time as Director of the Women's Land Army in Lincolnshire, and her friendship with Gwendolen Maclean, mother of Soviet double agent, Donald Maclean.
-In May 1976 Flora Murray, a colleague of Wintringham's spoke about her work on a number of committees and her role in Lincolnshire politics and local government, as well as her election to Parliament and her work with Nancy Astor.
-Wintringham's gardener and chauffeur, Leslie Smith, was also interviewed in May 1976, focusing particularly on her support of local education and her work with the WI.
+In 1976, the historian, Brian Harrison, conducted three interviews about Wintringham's life as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Wintringham's niece, Mrs Elizabeth Neale, spoke about her aunt's personality and role in the WI, as well as her time as director of the Women's Land Army in Lincolnshire, and her friendship with Gwendolen Maclean, mother of Soviet double agent, Donald Maclean.
+Flora Murray, a colleague of Wintringham's, spoke about her work on a number of committees and her role in Lincolnshire politics and local government, as well as her election to Parliament and her work with Nancy Astor.
+Wintringham's gardener and chauffeur, Leslie Smith, was also interviewed, focusing particularly on her support of local education and her work with the WI.